"Privacy is not something that I'm merely entitled to, it's an absolute prerequisite." - Marlon Brando

 In recent years, some hotels have become more creative and use eye-catching signs to distinguish themselves, express their personalities and appeal to image-conscious guests.
 Sadly, other hotels have started replacing these signs with a warning light outside the door.
 This is disturbing news for collectors.

-The purpose of this website is to raise awareness about this rather unusual hobby and to display my collection of "do not disturb" signs that currently has over 12.500 pieces from more than 200 countries.
+The purpose of this website is to give visibility to this rather unusual hobby and to show off my collection of "do not disturb" signs that currently has over 13.500 pieces from more than 200 countries and territories worldwide.